spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-k8s-cluster.md

 Select **Next** to proceed with the cluster deployment.

-The **Settings** section offers advanced options for OS patching, scheduled scans, scheduled backups, and cluster role binding.
+The **Cluster Settings** section offers advanced options for OS patching, scheduled scans, scheduled backups, and cluster role binding.
 For this tutorial, you can use the default settings.
 Click on **Validate** to continue.

 The **Review** section allows you to review the cluster configuration before deploying the cluster.
 Review all the